ARKAD97/Smoothr/README.md

 - refactor statistics: simplify addition of new metrics

 ## Disclaimer
-Normally `data/` should be in `.gitignore`, but for demonstration purposes, I've added videos in git
+- Normally `data/` should be in `.gitignore`, but for demonstration purposes, I've added videos in git
+- Unit tests were majorly implemented with the help of Claude 4 Opus